 Warm smoking is the least used of all of the smoking techniques because frankly, there aren’t a lot of situations where it comes in handy.
 In fact, it’s pretty dangerous to warm smoke pork, poultry, or beef as it would require for the food to sit at prime bacteria growing temperatures for a long time.

-The only scenarios where warm smoking can make sense is if you want to impart flavors onto foods, typically fish and seafood, that would normally be eaten fresh.
+The only scenario where warm smoking can make sense is if you want to impart flavors onto foods, typically fish and seafood, that would normally be eaten fresh.
 Please note, however, that you should ensure your food is extremely fresh before attempting to warm smoke – and consuming raw food can be dangerous.

-In terms of preserving your food, warm smoking really doesn’t do much for you – it’s a seldom used technique only to add flavor to your food.
+In terms of preserving your food, warm smoking really doesn’t do much for you – it’s a seldom-used technique only to add flavor to your food.

 How Long Does Warm Smoked Meat Last?

-The length of time warm smoked meats can last is truly a case by case situation.
+The length of time warm smoked meats can last is truly a case-by-case situation.
 Personally I wouldn’t eat leftover warm smoked fish but if you are more adventurous than I am, I’d ask myself if the fish was fresh enough to eat raw before I ate it.